Hasindu1/Hasindu1/README.md

 ### Glad to see you here! 🤩

 I'm a 3rd year software engineering undergraduate 🎓  at Sri Lanka Institute of Information Technology.
-I'm a self-motivated learner and as a developer I contribute to the online communities like github,Stack Overflow and Meta Stack Exchange to share and enhance my knowledge 💡.
+I'm also a self-motivated learner and as a developer I mainly contribute to the online communities like github,Stack Overflow and Meta Stack Exchange to share and enhance my knowledge 💡.
 I love to explore and learn new technologies ✨.

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />

+### Talking about Personal Stuffs:

 - 🔭 I’m currently working on online-fashion-store-react-springboot-project